mmoult/SPIRV-Interpreter/usage-help.md

 # Usage Help

 Use `-h` or `--help` on the `spirv-run` executable to see the definitive list of command line arguments and flags.
-However, some of the more complex options have extra information here.
+This file expands upon some of the more complex options by giving extra information.

 ## Input